-Elections help ensure that Chapter Officer teams are refreshed regularly and encourage membership participation in the future of the organization.
+Elections help ensure that Chapter Officer teams are refreshed regularly and encourage essential?membership participation crucial to?the future of the organization.
 We believe that all qualified members who seek leadership positions should be afforded appropriate consideration through these nominations and elections cycles.?

 What Officer positions are available?